soonoo/rqman/README.md

 ## Installation
 ### 1. With Docker
 rqman should be up and running on port 80 with following `docker run` command.
+Note that localhost:4001 must be accessible from the rqman container.
+Also, you can also use [docker-compose.yml](./docker-compose.yml) that runs rqlite and rqman together.
 ```
 docker run -p 80:3000 \
   -e RQMAN_USERNAME=user \